 In the pursuit of extracting maximal cosmological information exploiting the benefit of cross--correlation between galaxy clustering and 21-cm line intensity mapping (LIM), we present the combined results of the galaxy survey and 21-cm experiment to constrain the geometric distances and growth of structure.
 To be specific, we consider an accessible spectroscopic survey like Dark Energy Spectroscopic Instrument (hereafter DESI), which would be the best suited to probe the cosmic acceleration around $z\sim1$.
 Considering this survey setup, we discuss the impact of the FoG effect on the estimation of cosmological parameters, which has not been explored to the nonlinear order as far as we know.
 We show that while the uncertainty of the FoG effect in power spectrum is mostly degenerate with the coherent motion as a probe of the growth of structure, the combination of both power spectra breaks this degeneracy, thus improving the measurement accuracy of the coherent motion by a factor of two at most.
 As for the constraints on geometric distances, substantial improvement is not found.

-Another benefit of our nonlinear formalism for the RSD in the cross--power spectrum is a potential to estimate the global, neutral hydrogen (hereafter HI) mass content in units of the critical density $\rho_{\rm crit}$, $\Omega_{\rm HI}\equiv \rho_{HI}/\rho_{\rm crit}$ to a very high accuracy as we will show.
-21-cm observations so far do not yet seem to have reached sensitivity high enough to measure $\Omega_{\rm HI}$ to a high accuracy.
-Constraints on $\Omega_{\rm HI}$ at $z\lesssim 1$ come mainly from two categories of observations: (1) stacked signal of 21-cm emission lines from individual galaxies \citep{Delhaize2013, Rhee2013, Rhee2018, Tramonte2020, DINGO2021} and (2) the clustering properties (e.g. power spectrum) of 21-cm line intensity maps \citep{Pen2009, Chang2010, Masui2013, Anderson2018, Li2021, Wolz2022, CHIME2023, MeerKLASS2023, CHIME2025}.
-For example, DINGO-VLA (Deep Investigations of Neutral Gas Origins--Very Large Array) team stacked 21-cm emission signals from thousands of galaxies, and have obtained $\Omega_{\rm HI}(z=0.05)=(0.38 \pm 0.04) \times 10^{-3}$ \citep{DINGO2021}.
+Another benefit of our nonlinear formalism for RSD in the cross--power spectrum is a potential to estimate the global, neutral hydrogen (hereafter HI) mass content in units of the critical density $\rho_{\rm crit}$, $\Omega_{\HI}\equiv \rho_{\HI}/\rho_{\rm crit}$, to a very high accuracy as we will show.
+21-cm observations so far do not yet seem to have reached sensitivity high enough to measure $\Omega_{\HI}$ to a high accuracy.
+Constraints on $\Omega_{\HI}$ at $z\lesssim 1$ come mainly from two categories of observations: (1) stacked signal of 21-cm emission lines from individual galaxies \citep{Delhaize2013, Rhee2013, Rhee2018, Tramonte2020, DINGO2021} and (2) the clustering properties (e.g. power spectrum) of 21-cm line intensity maps \citep{Pen2009, Chang2010, Masui2013, Anderson2018, Li2021, Wolz2022, MeerKLASS2023, CHIME2023, CHIME2025}.
+For example, DINGO-VLA (Deep Investigations of Neutral Gas Origins--Very Large Array) team stacked 21-cm emission signals from thousands of galaxies, and have obtained $\Omega_{\HI}(z=0.05)=(0.38 \pm 0.04) \times 10^{-3}$ \citep{DINGO2021}.
 Even though the 1-$\sigma$ uncertainty is small, the theoretical uncertainty and the cosmic variance surpass the given uncertainty because the selection bias (only bright galaxies) may miss the contribution from faint galaxies and the sky coverage is still too small ($\sim 20\, {\rm deg}^2$) to guarantee the mitigation of the cosmic variance.
-Canadian Hydrogen Intensity Mapping Experiment (CHIME) stacked 21-cm emission signals from individual objects but intentionally including nearly objects as well, to yield an estimate of the HI clustering property: \( A_{\rm{HI}}(z=0.84) \equiv 10^3 \, \Omega_{\mathrm{HI}} \left( b_{\rm{HI}} + \langle f \mu^2 \rangle \right) = 1.51^{+3.60}_{-0.97} \) for Luminous Red Galaxy (LRG), \( A_{\rm{HI}}(z=0.96) = 6.76^{+9.04}_{-3.79} \) for Emission Line Galaxy (ELG), and \( A_{\rm{HI}}(z=1.20) = 1.68^{+1.10}_{-0.67} \) for QSOs, showing the dependence of $A_{\rm{HI}}$ on the type of galaxies \citep{CHIME2023}, where $b_{\HI}$ is the HI linear bias, $f$ is the growth rate of structure, and $\mu$ represents the cosine of the angle between the comoving wavevector $\bfk$ and the line-of-sight.
+Canadian Hydrogen Intensity Mapping Experiment (CHIME) stacked 21-cm emission signals from individual objects but intentionally including nearly objects as well, to yield an estimate of the HI clustering property: \( A_{\HI}(z=0.84) \equiv 10^3 \, \Omega_{\HI} \left( b_{\HI} + \langle f \mu^2 \rangle \right) = 1.51^{+3.60}_{-0.97} \) for Luminous Red Galaxy (LRG), \( A_{\HI}(z=0.96) = 6.76^{+9.04}_{-3.79} \) for Emission Line Galaxy (ELG), and \( A_{\HI}(z=1.20) = 1.68^{+1.10}_{-0.67} \) for QSOs, showing the dependence of $A_{\HI}$ on the type of galaxies \citep{CHIME2023}, where $b_{\HI}$ is the HI linear bias, $f$ is the growth rate of structure, and $\mu$ represents the cosine of the angle between the comoving wavevector $\bfk$ and the line-of-sight.